jamieadieze/SQL/README.md

-# SQL
-SQL Portfolio for practising basics
+# SQL Portfolio for practising the basics